graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/api.rst

 .. note:: The `ipu.optimizers` optimizer classes can only be used with subclasses of `tensorflow.compat.v1.train.Optimizer`.

 You can configure :class:`~tensorflow.python.ipu.optimizers.GradientAccumulationOptimizerV2` and :class:`~tensorflow.python.ipu.optimizers.CrossReplicaGradientAccumulationOptimizerV2`
-with an optional reduction method (see :numref:`table_gradient_reduction_options`) defining how to accumulate gradients (see enumerated class :class:`~tensorflow.python.ipu.optimizers.GradientAccumulationReductionMethod`).
+with an optional reduction method (see :numref:`table_gradient_reduction_options`) defining how to accumulate gradients (see enumerated class :class:`~tensorflow.python.ipu.gradient_accumulation.GradientAccumulationReductionMethod`).

 .. table:: Gradient reduction options
   :name: table_gradient_reduction_options